foglet/transit/README.md

 # transit

-Transit routes from around the world.
+This repository contains transit routes from world cities.